-The present model differs significantly from Decaluwé, Martens and Savard's (2001) EXTER model, which has been used extensively in the past by network researchers who had been trained in one of the many modeling " Schools " held over the years in many parts of the world.
-In many respects, the PEP-1-1 model is richer than the more pedagogical EXTER.
-First, the PEP-1-1 model distinguishes several categories of workers and of capital.
-Also, PEP-1-1 is capable of taking into account a broader set of tax instruments, and it models all possible transfers between institutions (agents).
+Like the PEP 1-1 standard model, the PEP-1-t model distinguishes several categories of workers and capital.
+Also, PEP-1-t is capable of taking into account a broad set of tax instruments, and it models all possible transfers between institutions (agents).
 Moreover, the aggregate output of each industry consists of several products, consistent with rectangular input-output tables.
 Finally, the GAMS code has been written in a general form, thanks to the use of sets.
-This will facilitate the application of PEP-1-1 to variously aggregated SAMs, by means of a few simple steps to make the SAM directly readable into the GAMS program.
+This will facilitate the application of PEP-1-t to variously aggregated SAMs, by means of a few simple steps to make the SAM directly readable into the GAMS program.

-The user should know beforehand that PEP-1-1 standard model is not designed to take the following situations into account.
+The user should know beforehand that the PEP-1-t standard model is not designed to take the following situations into account.